-The universe consists of order and chaos, darkness and light.
+The universe comprises order and chaos, darkness and light.
 Contrasting states that play against each other.
-They compete against each other in a natural tension, they are polar opposites.
+They compete against each other in a natural tension; they are opposites.

 The choices we make are directly influenced by the world around us as we seek to move from one state of being to the next.
 From chaos into order, from darkness into light.
 From negative to positive.
 From prison to paradise.

 This contrast and sense of change is the thing we seek on a deep level as humans.
 When we feel unloved, we long to feel loved and cherished.
 When we are scared we yearn for comfort and safety.

 The same principle (seeking state change) is true in the choices we make that aren’t life or death.
 In our buying choices.

 Every purchase decision we make follows this principle of ‘state change’.
 Moving from one state to another.

 The very best marketing doesn’t describe the thing, product or service, it describes the state change that will result.
 Make sense?
 Read it again and let it sink in because it’s important.